Ambita/samhandling_megler_boligbyggelag_docs/README.md

 #### Extra response fields specific for sale message received

+* ordreMottatt (order received date) - when the sale message was received
 * forkjopsrett (clarification)
   * harForkjopsrett (has right of first refusal) - true if clarification needed
   * typeAvklaring (type of clarification) - if this block is needed the field may be Fastpris or Forhåndsutlyst